Is Adderall Addictive?

 The prolonged use of Adderall can lead to addiction and its associated risks.
 Contrary to what many teens — and even some parents — believe about abusing Adderall, amphetamine is a highly addictive drug.

-Prescription stimulants are usually safe for those they are prescribed, but even people under the supervision of a doctor are at risk of developing an addiction.
+Prescription stimulants are usually safe for those prescribed, but even people under the supervision of a doctor are at risk of developing an addiction.
 Those who use Adderall without medical assistance to get high or fuel all-night study sessions are at risk of developing an addiction.
 Due to the likelihood of Adderall addiction, the U.S. government designated Adderall to the same drug classification as cocaine and methamphetamine.

 Adderall Addiction Side Effects